 by Phil Kitchen, Director, Contact Centre Panel

-In June 2018, we wrote ‘Rise of the Robots’, a short article which struck a chord with many people.
+In June 2018, we wrote ‘Rise of the Robots’, a short article that struck a chord with many people.
 Over a year later, we think it’s time to see whether the future we worried about is happening… yet, or at all.

 Our initial opinion piece questioned the fears raised in an article published by The Guardian on the impact of Artificial Intelligence (AI) and automation on UK call-centre workforce.
-In May 2019 we revisited the subject, publishing an in-depth article which canvassed the opinions of leading minds on the subject of AI and Digital Disruption.
+In May 2019 we revisited the subject, publishing an in-depth article that canvassed the opinions of leading minds on the subject of AI and Digital Disruption.

 What were the predictions?

 According to the Guardian’s sources, 45,700 jobs will disappear from the Contact Centre sector by 2021.
-This is a huge number of course, but needs to be put in context.
+This is a huge number of course but needs to be put in context.
 1.3 million people in the UK are currently employed by around 6,200 Contact Centres – meaning that the predicted shrinkage in jobs is around 3.5%.

 What does this mean for customer service and outsourcing?